“After eight years in software, I started to think about what I really wanted to do. . . . Finance was my biggest hobby.”

 We actively recruit and admit classes of students with widely varying skills and backgrounds.
-About 41 percent of our MFin students hold business or commerce undergraduate degrees.
-Another 22 percent have degrees in science and math, and 17 percent have degrees in the humanities, arts, or social sciences.
-The remainder hold computer science degrees.
+About 43 percent of our MFin students come from business or commerce undergraduate degrees.
+Another 25 percent have degrees in science and math, and 19 percent have degrees in humanities, arts, or social sciences.
+The remainder have engineering and computer science degrees.

-About 18 percent of our students come from the United States and the rest from around the world.
+About 16 percent of our students come from the United States and the rest come from 28 countries around the world.

 |GMAT quant range||48–51*|